 My Thoughts On The BMW iX…

 As I’m writing this updated version of the article on the iX the first units are beginning to be delivered to customers.
-The first initial reviews of the iX in its top of the range XDrive50 form with its large batter over 100kWh do appear to show impressive real-world range over 300 miles.
+The first initial reviews of the iX in its top of the range XDrive50 form with its large battery over 100kWh do appear to show impressive real-world range over 300 miles.

 As I’ve discussed above, BMW gets a big thumbs up from me on the 2,500 kg towing capacity and the range of the xDrive50 is very respectable, its just the power/torque and rapid charging specifications I find very odd.